MHBoodram/Library-Database/README.md

   VITE_API_BASE = http://localhost:3000/api
   ```
 4. Run the webapp (run both frontend and backend)
-- Run the backend by opening a terminal to the project folder, navigating to the server/ directory and running npm run dev
+- Run the backend by opening a terminal to the project folder, navigating to the `server` directory and running `npm run dev`
   ```bash
   cd server
   npm run dev
   ```
-- Run the frontend by opening a terminal to the project folder, navigating to the client/ directory and running npm run dev
+- Run the frontend by opening a terminal to the project folder, navigating to the `client` directory and running `npm run dev`
   ```bash
   cd client
   npm run dev